jhabboubi/restdataspring/README.md

 - clone repository
 - build the jenkins image with dockerfile available in `Instruction` folder
 - open a terminal and go to cloned repository on you machine then to `Instructions` folder
-- run `docker build -t dockertest .`  notice: the period at the end is part of the code
+- run `docker build -t jenkins11 .`  notice: the period at the end is part of the code
-- run `docker run -it -u root -p 8090:8080 -p 50000:50000 --name jenkins_container -v jenkins_home:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock --restart unless-stopped jenkins/jenkins:2.289.1-lts-jdk11`
+- run `docker run -d -it -u root -p 8090:8080 -p 50000:50000 --name jenkins_container -v jenkins_home:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock --restart unless-stopped jenkins11`
+- in case of macOS run `docker run -d -it -u root -p 8090:8080 -p 50000:50000 --name jenkins_container -v jenkins_home:/var/jenkins_home -v /var/run/docker.sock.raw:/var/run/docker.sock --restart unless-stopped jenkins11`
 - once the container runs for the first time a temporary password is printed in the logs
 - open a browser and goto `localhost:8090` a greeting from jenkins asking for the temporary password
 - Navigate to `Manage Jenkins > Manage Plugins > click tap Available > search for docker`